 Some of the complexities in Chapter 13 bankruptcy include:

 - Repayment Plan: We will assist you in the presentation of a repayment plan.
 This plan will be derived from your income and expenses as required by the bankruptcy means test.
-The plan also includes information on how your payments are to be distributed.
+The plan also includes information regarding the distribution of payments.
 The bankruptcy judge has to approve the plan, so it should cover your debts extensively while balancing a payment plan you can afford.

-- Repayment period: If the judge confirmed your plan, the repayment term will be either 3 or 5 years.
-It is of utmost importance that you keep up with concurrent repayments in the proposed amount for the total repayment term.
+- Repayment period: If the judge confirmed your plan, the repayment term would be either 3 or 5 years.
+It is of utmost importance that you keep up with concurrent repayments in the proposed amount for the entire repayment term.

-- Discharge: If you did not miss a payment and met your plan requirements, the balance of your debt will be absolved.
+- Discharge: If you did not miss a payment and met your plan requirements, the balance of your debt is almost always forgiven

 If you are in urgent need of an Indianapolis debt-relief lawyer for assistance in gaining financial stability, please contact either our Indianapolis or Columbus law office.
 Do not hesitate to contact us online.
 We offer you comprehensive advice regarding our services.
 You can rest assured that your first consultation is free.